ukhsa-collaboration/snapperdb/README.md

 /$PATH/snapperdb/reference_genomes
 ```

-If the reference is a *de novo* assembly place the orginal FASTQ files in the reference_genomes directory and it will use them to mask ambigous mapping regions.
+If the reference is a *de novo* assembly place the original FASTQ files in the reference_genomes directory and it will use them to mask ambiguous mapping regions.
 They need to be of the format $reference_genome.R1.fastq.gz $reference_genome.R2.fastq.gz.
 If you want your variants to be annotated you can add a Genbank file to this directory with the naming convention reference_genome.gb

 To create the database run the command: